 Marriage

-The first place to go is to the rector of the church you would like to get married in – you do not necessarily need to be a member of a congregation to be married in an Episcopal Church in Edinburgh.
 The rector will outline the process for that particular church.
-This is likely to involve meeting with the rector for a number of sessions of marriage preparation, some churches also run a more detailed marriage preparation course where you will be able to join with others who are also preparing for marriage.
+This is likely to involve meeting with the rector for conversations and marriage preparation.
+Some churches run a more formal marriage preparation course where you will be able to join with others who are also preparing for marriage.

-The rector will talk with you about the practicatlities and about church teaching around marriage.
+The rector will talk with you about the practicalities and why you wish to have a Christian service in a church.
 He or she will need to seek the permission of the bishop if either of you have been married before, or if you wish to have a Christian service in a building other than the church.
 The rector will be able to advise you on this.

 The Marriage Liturgy for the Scottish Episcopal Church is available here